DataFire/Integrations/integrations/generated/google_compute/README.md

   * kind `string`: [Output Only] Type of the resource.
 Always compute#accessConfig for access configs.
   * name `string`: The name of this access configuration.
 The default and recommended name is External NAT but you can use any arbitrary string you would like.
 For example, My external IP or Network Access.
   * natIP `string`: An external IP address associated with this instance.
 Specify an unused static external IP address available to the project or leave this field undefined to use an IP from a shared ephemeral IP address pool.
 If you specify a static external IP address, it must live in the same region as the zone of the instance.
+  * publicPtrDomainName `string`: The DNS domain name for the public PTR record.
+This field can only be set when the set_public_ptr field is enabled.
+  * setPublicPtr `boolean`: Specifies whether a public DNS ?PTR? record should be created to map the external IP address of the instance to a DNS domain name.
   * type `string` (values: ONE_TO_ONE_NAT): The type of configuration.
 The default and only option is ONE_TO_ONE_NAT.

 ### Address
-* Address `object`: A reserved address resource.
+* Address `object`: A reserved address resource. (== resource_for beta.addresses ==) (== resource_for v1.addresses ==) (== resource_for beta.globalAddresses ==) (== resource_for v1.globalAddresses ==)
   * address `string`: The static IP address represented by this resource.
-  * addressType `string` (values: EXTERNAL, INTERNAL, UNSPECIFIED_TYPE): The type of address to reserve.
+  * addressType `string` (values: EXTERNAL, INTERNAL, UNSPECIFIED_TYPE): The type of address to reserve, either INTERNAL or EXTERNAL.
 If unspecified, defaults to EXTERNAL.
   * creationTimestamp `string`: [Output Only] Creation timestamp in RFC3339 text format.
   * description `string`: An optional description of this resource.
 Provide this property when you create the resource.
   * id `string`: [Output Only] The unique identifier for the resource.
 This identifier is defined by the server.
   * ipVersion `string` (values: IPV4, IPV6, UNSPECIFIED_VERSION): The IP Version that will be used by this address.
 Valid options are IPV4 or IPV6.
 This can only be specified for a global address.
   * kind `string`: [Output Only] Type of the resource.
 Always compute#address for addresses.
   * name `string`: Name of the resource.
 Provided by the client when the resource is created.
 The name must be 1-63 characters long, and comply with RFC1035.
 Specifically, the name must be 1-63 characters long and match the regular expression [a-z]([-a-z0-9]*[a-z0-9])? which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.
   * region `string`: [Output Only] URL of the region where the regional address resides.
 This field is not applicable to global addresses.
+You must specify this field as part of the HTTP request URL.
+You cannot set this field in the request body.
   * selfLink `string`: [Output Only] Server-defined URL for the resource.
   * status `string` (values: IN_USE, RESERVED): [Output Only] The status of the address, which can be one of RESERVING, RESERVED, or IN_USE.
 An address that is RESERVING is currently in the process of being reserved.
 A RESERVED address is currently reserved and available to use.
 An IN_USE address is currently being used by another resource and is not available.
-  * subnetwork `string`: For external addresses, this field should not be used.
+  * subnetwork `string`: The URL of the subnetwork in which to reserve the address.
+If an IP address is specified, it must be within the subnetwork's IP range.
+This field can only be used with INTERNAL type with GCE_ENDPOINT/DNS_RESOLVER purposes.
   * users `array`: [Output Only] The URLs of the resources that are using this address.
     * items `string`